Qwlouse/Binding/README.md

     run_evaluation.py

-WARNING: This will take up about 12 GBytes.
+NOTE: This will take up about 12 GBytes of disk space.

 ## Plots
 The `Plots.ipynb` notebook generates all the figures used in the paper.